 - Pregnant and nursing women – Peppermint is found to decrease milk production and should be used sparingly toward the end of pregnancy.24

-- Infants and children under seven – Must not be used undiluted due to the toxicity of the product.25
+- Infants and children under 7 – Must not be used undiluted due to the toxicity of the product.25

 - Diabetics – One study states that using peppermint oil may raise your risk of having low blood sugar or hypoglycemia.26